 The Marin County Health and Human Services (HHS) Public Health Preparedness (PHP) Program is responsible for the administration of the Public Health Emergency Preparedness (PHEP), Hospital Preparedness Program (HPP), and Pandemic Influenza grants.

 The PHP program leads the medical and health planning efforts for emergency response to disasters that impact the health of our community.
 PHP works with many different stakeholder groups, including healthcare facilities, community-based organizations, law enforcement, fire personnel, city and town governments, other programs within HHS and many more to ensure a coordinated and effective response for the whole community.

-- Totally Unprepared: modern earthquake preparedness site with short videos and easy-to-understand graphics
+- Totally Unprepared: modern earthquake preparedness site with short videos and graphics

 - Marin County Sheriff's Office: Office of Emergency Services